-Clara Czegeny says, the word bukta comes from the expression "ki-bukni," which means to "spill or fall out haphazardly," because when the rolls come out of the oven, they are flipped out or spilled out of the baking pan.
+Clara Czegeny says the word bukta comes from the expression "ki-bukni," which means to "spill or fall out haphazardly," because when the rolls come out of the oven, they are flipped out or spilled out of the baking pan.

-"Originally, Buchteln were a Bohemian sweet dish," Czegeny says.
+"Originally, Buchteln was a Bohemian sweet dish," Czegeny says.
 But, over time, they became part of the Austro-Bavarian-Hungarian cuisine.
 What an extraordinary treat these would make for an after-school snack, still warm from the oven!